(last updated: 24 February 2019)

 3. Annie Florence Free (1918-92) married Bendigo-born Vernon Joseph Kelly (1913-2009) at Quambatook in 1947.
 We believe Vernon's parents were William Andrew Kelly (1862-1945) and Mary Teresa Darcy who farmed land at Budgerum between Quambatook and Kerang.
 Annie's gravestone in the Quambatook Cemetery tells us she and Vernon had four children: Cheryl Elizabeth, Graham William, Gerard James and Brian Joseph Kelly.

-4. George Arthur Free (1924-2009) married Nancy Beryl ('Nance') Smith (1919-86) at Quambatook and had three children: Joan, Janette and Douglas Free.
-George died at Kerang in 2009, his death notice, published in the Herald Sun told us he was the 'loved son of the late James and Emma Free.
+4. George Arthur Free (1924-2009) married Nancy Beryl ('Nance') Smith (1919-86) at Quambatook (we believe Nancy had three children - Joan, Janette and Douglas - from a previous marriage although that has still to be confirmed).
+George died at Kerang in 2009, his death notice, published in the Herald Sun tells us he was the 'loved son of the late James and Emma Free.
 Loved husband of the late Nance.
 Loved brother of Bob, Jack, Ann (all dec), Dot and Ron and their families.
 Loved brother-in-law of Pat and Vern (31 January 2009).

 5. Dorothy May Free married the farmer Albert John Schlitz (1912-95) at Quambatook in 1948.